Are LAB’s services free?

 5. How do I pay my contribution or other charges to LAB?

-You can make payment online at https://eservices.mlaw.gov.sg/labesvc/or you can come down in person to LAB to pay either by cash or by NETS.
+You can make payment online at https://eservices.mlaw.gov.sg/labesvc/ or you can come down in person to the Minlaw Services Centre to pay by NETS.
+You do not need to take a Queue number to make payment.

 For more information on the methods of payment, please refer to this link on How do I make payment to LAB.